Swan Class (Year 6)

 Welcome back to all the children in Swan Class.
 I hope you all had a wonderful holiday.
 We have a busy and challenging term ahead so I thought it would be useful to give you some more information for this important term.

-Our main topic this term is an exciting opportunity to study ‘Romeo and Juliet’ by William Shakespeare.
+Our main topic this term is an exciting opportunity to study World War 2.
 The whole school will be delving deep into the story and Year Six will be looking in detail at the characters and the challenging themes of the story.

-We are going to be focusing on studying the original script of Romeo and Juliet.
-As one of Shakespeare’s most famous plays, the children will be familiarising themselves with the language and the importance of performance when studying a play text.
+We are going to be focusing on one of Shakespeare’s most famous plays, the children will be familiarising themselves with the language and the importance of performance when studying a play text.
 Across the term we will be writing a range of genres including closing statements; missing scenes; letters and diary entries.

 In our work on grammar, we will revise different word classes, going into each in more depth than in earlier year groups.
 The children will also be practising writing complex sentences and adding interest to their work by starting sentences in different ways.
 Spelling lessons in Year 6 allow the children to consolidate the spelling patterns they have already learnt and to deepen their understanding of spelling rules.

 We will start off the term by consolidating our number work from the Autumn Term, making sure that the children’s knowledge of the four operations is secure.
 We will then move on to focus more on measurement and shape in preparation for the reasoning papers of the SATS.
 Throughout the term we will be gathering mastery in various areas, ensuring that the children are becoming more and more confident in explaining their methods and being able to understand why the answer is what it is.